Eric-Yao/WVS-WebVideoStreaming/README.md

 [Celtic-plus CONVINcE (Consumption OptimizatioN in VIdeo NEtworks)](https://convince.wp.tem-tsp.eu/home/)

 The WVS engine is original developed from scratch within the Celtic-plus project CONVINcE.
-The first version of demo was developed by integrating with OpentStack, and was shown in the CONVINcE Plenary meeting on 18 January 2017, Lund, Sweden.
+The first version of demo was developed by integrating with OpentStack, and was shown in the CONVINcE Plenary meeting on October 2014, Lund, Sweden.

 #### Project-2